Improved Approximation Algorithms for Capacitated Network Design and Flexible Graph Connectivity

 \section{Abstract}

+We present improved approximation algorithms for some problems in the related areas of Capacitated Network Design and Flexible Graph Connectivity.

+In the Cap-$k$-ECSS problem, we are given a graph $G=(V,E)$ whose edges have non-negative costs and positive integer capacities, and the goal is to find a minimum-cost edge-set $F$ such that every non-trivial cut of the graph $G'=(V,F)$ has capacity at least $k$.
+We present an $O(\log{k})$-approximation algorithm for the Cap-$k$-ECSS problem, asymptotically improving upon the previous best approximation ratio of $\min(O(\log{n}),\; O(k))$ whenever $\log({k})=o(\log{n})$, where $n$ denotes $|V|$.
+(Here, we are giving an overview of the previous approximation ratios; section~\ref{sec:intro} has a detailed discussion.)

-{ We present improved approximation algorithms for some problems in the related areas of Flexible Graph Connectivity and Capacitated Network Design.
-In the $(p,q)$-Flexible Graph Connectivity problem, denoted $\pqfgc$, the input is a graph $G(V, E)$ where $E$ is partitioned into {\em safe} and {\em unsafe} edges, and the goal is to find a minimum cost set of edges $F$ such that the subgraph $G'(V, F)$ remains $p$-edge connected upon removal of any $q$ unsafe edges from $F$.
-In the related Cap-$k$-ECSS problem, we are given a graph $G(V,E)$ whose edges have arbitrary integer capacities, and the goal is to find a minimum cost subset of edges $F$ such that the graph $G'(V,F)$ is $k$-edge connected.
+In the $(p,q)$-Flexible Graph Connectivity problem, denoted $\pqfgc$, the input is a graph $G=(V, E)$ where $E$ is partitioned into \textit{safe} and \textit{unsafe} edges, and the goal is to find a minimum-cost edge-set $F$ such that the subgraph $G'=(V, F)$ remains $p$-edge connected upon removal of any $q$ unsafe edges from $F$.
+We present a $\oneqfgcapx$-approximation algorithm for the $\oneqfgc$ problem that improves upon the previous best approximation ratio of $(q+1)$.

-We obtain a $\oneqfgcapx$-approximation algorithm for the $\oneqfgc$ problem that improves upon the previous best $(q+1)$-approximation.
-We also give an $O(\log{k})$-approximation algorithm for the Cap-$k$-ECSS problem, improving upon the previous best $O(\log{n})$-approximation whenever $k = o(n)$.
-Both these results are obtained by using natural LP relaxations strengthened with the knapsack-cover inequalities, and then during the rounding process utilizing an $O(1)$-approximation algorithm for the problem of covering small cuts.
-We also show that the the problem of covering small cuts inherently arises in another variant of $\pqfgc$.
-Specifically, we show $O(1)$-approximate reductions between the $\twoqfgc$ problem and the $\twoASC$ problem where each small cut needs to be covered twice. }
+Both of our results are obtained by using natural LP relaxations strengthened with the knapsack-cover inequalities, and then, during the rounding process, utilizing a recent $O(1)$-approximation algorithm for the $\ASC$ problem.
+In the latter problem, the goal is to find a minimum-cost set of links such that each non-trivial cut of capacity less than a specified value is covered by a link.
+We also show that the problem of covering small cuts inherently arises in another variant of $\pqfgc$.
+Specifically, we give Cook reductions that preserve approximation ratios within $O(1)$ factors between the $\twoqfgc$ problem and the $\twoASC$ problem; in the latter problem, each small cut needs to be covered by two links.